Thursday, July 29, 2010 Detailed Auto Topics

 • Being balanced is NOT the same as being round.
 Out of round tires will still vibrate and balance will not help.
 Improper mounting can also ruin a new tire very quickly.

-• Proper balance requires a weight on both sides of the wheel.
+• Proper wheel balance requires a weight on both sides of the wheel.
 (In rare cases a weight may not be needed on one side or the other.)

 • Wheel alignment is totally separate from and does not affect wheel balance.